Kayt/magic-tracker/README.md

 ## Features
 Please implement the following features:
 - On the project list page, add a new column showing the count of how many tickets there are in each project DONE
-- Add ability to comment on a ticket
+- Add ability to comment on a ticket DONE

 ## Bonus tasks
 If you feel like carrying on improving this application, please do!
 Some ideas are shown below.
-- On the project list page, projects that the user has assigned tickets on should be shown above the other projects
+- On the project list page, projects that the user has assigned tickets on should be shown above the other projects DONE
 - Add the ability to delete tickets DONE